cashfit/oracle_articles/19c_RAC_install_OL9.md

 - [VirtualBox (7.0.12)](http://www.virtualbox.org/wiki/Downloads)
 - [Oracle 19c (19.3) Software (64 bit)](https://www.oracle.com/database/technologies/oracle19c-linux-downloads.html)

 This article has been updated for the 19c release and Oracle Linux 9 combination, but the installation is essentially unchanged since 12.2.0.1.
-Any variations specific for 19c will be noted.
+Any variations specific for 19c and OL9 will be highlight.

-Depending on your version of VirtualBox and Oracle Linux, there may be some slight variation in how the screen shots look.
+Depending on your minor version of VirtualBox and Oracle Linux, there may be some slight variation in how the screen shots look.

 ## VirtualBox Installation